MoeBuTa/moebuta.github.io/_posts/2023/09/2023-09-24-ros2-4-services.md

         self.call_add_two_ints_server(6, 7)

     def call_add_two_ints_server(self, a, b):
+        '''
+        call a request to the server
+        '''

+        # create a client that is waiting for a server
         client = self.create_client(AddTwoInts, "add_two_ints")

+        # check the service server per second until it ready
         while not client.wait_for_service(1.0):
             self.get_logger().warn("Waiting for Server Add Two Ints...")

+        # construct a request
         request = AddTwoInts.Request()
         request.a = a
         request.b = b

+        # send request to the server and asynchorously get the response result
         future = client.call_async(request=request)

+        # Add a callback to be executed when the receive the response from the server.
+        # use partial to pass multiple arguments (a, b) to the callback function.
         future.add_done_callback(
             partial(self.callback_call_add_two_ints, a=a, b=b))

     def callback_call_add_two_ints(self, future, a, b):
+        '''
+        a callback action triggered when receive the response from the server
+        '''
         try:
             response = future.result()
             self.get_logger().info(str(a) + " + " +